PaulHaeberli/imgproc/README.md

 This also uses the [QOImovie](https://github.com/PaulHaeberli/QOImovie) to read and write losslessly compressed image sequences.

+to make

+    % make

+to test it

+    % make test

 usage: imgproc in.img out.img process1 process2 process3 ...

 	[zoom xscale yscale]      zoom 1.5 1.5